The tick-tock of the biological clock has long been a source of stress for women who envision children in their futures.

 “Our data shows that women under the age of 38 have a 70 to 80 percent likelihood of taking home a baby if they freeze between 15 and 20 eggs.
 We’ve also found that 84 percent of all frozen eggs will survive our thawing process.
 And, of the surviving eggs, 71 percent will become successfully fertilized,” says Doyle.

 “Another way of looking at this is the likelihood of a live birth per egg thaw cycle.
 Reviewing our statistics for women under 38 years old, between 40 to 45 percent of women will have a live birth if they thaw 8 to 9 eggs.
 At first glance, this may seem low, but it’s important to keep in mind that this figure represents your rate of success per thaw cycle, not your rate of success per batch of frozen eggs.
 We typically do not thaw all of the eggs a patient has frozen at once.
-Generally, we thaw around 10 eggs per round,” reminds Dr. Doyle.
+“Though there are different strategies in approaching this, we [generally] thaw around 10 eggs per round,” reminds Dr. Doyle

 What if I want more than one baby?